arras-energy/static-website/use-cases/index.md

 factors, as well as pole aging information such as age, treatment, maintenance, and general climate conditions, in conjunction with regional weather data, HiPAS GridLAB-D simulates the conditions at which a particular pole may fail.

+## Blockquotes

+Let’s keep it simple.
+Italics are good to help set it off from the body text.
+Be sure to style the citation.

+> Good afternoon, gentlemen.
+I am a HAL 9000 computer.
+I became operational at the H.A.L. plant in Urbana, Illinois on the 12th of January 1992.
+My instructor was Mr. Langley, and he taught me to sing a song.
+If you’d like to hear it I can sing it for you. — [HAL 9000](http://en.wikipedia.org/wiki/HAL_9000)

+And here’s a bit of trailing text.

+---

 Along with the physical stress and failure model, a degradation model addresses aging of the poles.
 An electrical pole is considered at the end of service life by the electrical utility company